Skip to main content

 What is photodynamic therapy (PDT)?

-• Actinic Keratosis
+• Actinic keratoses

-• Superficial and nodular basal cell carcinoma
+• Superficial basal cell carcinoma

-• Squamous cell carcinoma in situ (Bowen’s Disease)
+• Squamous cell carcinoma in situ (Bowen’s disease)

 Dr Ben standing in the right side of the picture in scrubs and a mask beside a person sitting in a photodynamic therapy machine with DUSA written down the side.